Belbroughton

 Belbroughton (/bɛlˈbrɔːtən/ bel-BRAW-tən) is a village and civil parish in the Bromsgrove District of Worcestershire, England.
 According to the 2021 census it had a population of 2,685.
 It is about six miles north of Bromsgrove, six miles east of Kidderminster and four miles south of Stourbridge.
-The villages of Clent, Dodford and Drayton, and the hamlet of Hackmans Gate border the village.
-Belbroughton is served by bus service 318 (Bromsgrove-Stourbridge) operared by Kev's Cars and Coaches.

-The village of Fairfield is within the parish, and one of two wards for Belbroughton and Fairfield Parish Council.
+Besides the village, the parish has scattered settlements including the hamlets of Bell End and Fairfield.

 History

 Development

 The earliest mention of the village was in AD817.
 In 1086, there was already a priest and a Saxon church, which stood on the same site as the present Holy Trinity church.
 The church was later rebuilt by the Normans and some remnants of this structure still remain.
 The church has been altered over the years with large scale restorations in the 1890s.
 The tower clock was erected in celebration of Diamond Jubilee of Queen Victoria, and the lychgate was built in 1912 and dedicated to Henry Charles Goodyear, who was a missionary from the parish.